 Target genes are only for conserved miRNAs.
+How did you identify the target genes?
 And the flanking regions are composed of miRNA binding site and its upstream and downstream ~100bp flanking regions.

 (We obtain 823 target genes of 220 conserved miRNAs aided by online prediction tools and papers published.